-Figure 11 shows the impact of the streaming application on the average flow time of the interactive application.
+Figure 10 shows the impact of the streaming application on the average flow time of the interactive application.
 As a baseline, we ran the interactive application alone (without the streaming application) and use its average flow time to normalize the results of different co-running scenarios.
-When co-running without any cache or memory bandwidth partitioning, the average flow time increases to 5.29 times for medium load and 18.3 times for high load.
+When corunning without any cache or memory bandwidth partitioning, the average flow time increases to 5.29 times for medium load and 18.3 times for high load.
 Only applying cache partitioning already improves the performance significantly, especially for medium load where the impact of the streaming application virtually disappears.
-In the setting, we only give 3 cache columns to the streaming application while we give 8 columns to the interactive application.
 Cache partitioning has minimal impact on its performance since the streaming application itself is insensitive to cache size.
-For high load, we see further improvement as we apply memory bandwidth allocation.
-In the setting, we give 10% bandwidth to the streaming application and 90% bandwidth to the interactive application.
+For high load, we see further improvement as we apply memory bandwidth allocation (where we give 10% of the bandwidth to the streaming application).
 Finally, we get virtually all of the performance back when we use both cache partitioning and memory bandwidth allocation.
-Noted that reducing memory bandwidth allocation does have an impact on the streaming application - causing about 150% slowdown (reducing the processing speed from 1855.64 to 724.14 Mflop/sec).
+Noted that reducing memory bandwidth allocation does have an impact on the streaming application - causing about 150% slowdown (reducing the processing speed from 1855.64 to 724.14 Mflop/sec)..